Chymyst/chymyst-core/docs/chymyst03.md

 ```

-Also note that each invocation of `makeCounter()` will create new, fresh emitters `counter`, `decr`, and `fetch` inside the closure, because each invocation will create a fresh local scope and a new reaction site.
+Also note that each invocation of `makeCounter()` will create new, fresh emitters `counter`, `decr`, and `fetch`, because each invocation will create a fresh local scope and a new reaction site.
 In this way, the user can create as many independent counters as desired.
 Molecules defined in the scope of a certain invocation of `makeCounter()` will be chemically different from molecules defined in other invocations,
-since they will be bound to the fresh reaction site defined during the same invocation of `makeCounter()`.
+since they will be bound to the particular reaction site defined during the same invocation of `makeCounter()`.

 This example shows how we can encapsulate some molecules and yet use their reactions.
-A closure can define local reaction with several input molecules, emit some of these molecules initially, and return some (but not all) molecule emitters to the outer scope.
+A function scope can define local reactions with several input molecules, emit some of these molecules initially, and return some (but not all) molecule emitters to the outer scope.

 ## Example: implementing "First Result"

-Suppose we have two blocking molecules `f` and `g` that return a reply value.
+Suppose we have two blocking molecules `f()` and `g()` that return a reply value.
-We would like to emit both `f` and `g` together and wait until a reply value is received from whichever molecule unblocks sooner.
+We would like to emit both `f()` and `g()` together and wait until a reply value is received from whichever molecule unblocks sooner.
-If the other molecule gets a reply later, we will just ignore that value.
+If the other molecule gets a reply value later, we will just ignore that value.

 The result of this nondeterministic operation is the value of type `T` obtained from one of the molecules `f` and `g`, depending on which molecule got its reply first.